 Bar Tel Aviv and other Israeli cities – Istanbul is one of the Middle East’s most progressive cities.
 Same-sex sexual activity was legalized in the Ottoman Empire (predecessor of Turkey) in 1858 and has always been legal in Turkey, although the subject is still highly taboo and discrimination frequently occurs.

-It is difficult to summarise the situation of LGBT rights in Turkey especially give the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but LGBT activities are now banned in Ankara under the pretext of social cohesion and Istanbul Pride has been effectively banned since 2013.
+It is difficult to summarise the situation of LGBT rights in Turkey especially given the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but LGBT activities are now banned in Ankara under the pretext of social cohesion, and Istanbul Pride has been effectively banned since 2013.

-Gay life is centered around Taksim Square with plenty of gay bars, clubs, cafes and hamams providing a cosmopolitan atmosphere and surprisingly vibrant gay scene.
-Here you can find plenty of restaurants on rooftops with delicious food and breath-taking views through the real highlight is the nightlife with starts around midnight and goes to the early morning.
+Gay life is centered around Taksim Square, with plenty of gay bars, clubs, cafes and hamams providing a cosmopolitan atmosphere and surprisingly vibrant gay scene.
+Here you can find plenty of restaurants on rooftops with delicious food and breathtaking views.
+The real highlight is the nightlife which starts around midnight and goes to the early morning.

 In this article we will cover...

 - Gay-Friendly and Gay Hotels in Istanbul

 - Gay Bars and Gay Clubs in Istanbul

 - Gay Map Of Istanbul